sgladkoff/goldpan/docs/hakutaku.md

 ![hakutaku_AI_Editor](hakutaku_AI_Editor.jpg)

 Text editing scenarios:
-- Edit for vocabulary and gramma
+- Edit for vocabulary and grammar
 - Edit for clarity
 - Check spelling
-- Edit on more elaborate fashion
+- Edit in a more elaborate fashion

 ## MT Engines API